Haré+Guu

 Haré+Guu (ジャングルはいつもハレのちグゥ, Janguru wa Itsumo Hare nochi Gū) is a Japanese manga series written and illustrated by Renjuro Kindaichi which ran in Square Enix's Monthly Shōnen Gangan magazine from 1997 to 2002.
-The series focuses on the story of a 10-year-old boy named Haré who lives in the jungle and his misadventures with Guu, a liminal being who usually presents herself as a young girl.
+A sequel ran from 2003 to 2009.
+The series focuses on the story of a ten-year-old boy named Haré who lives in the jungle and his misadventures with Guu, a liminal being who usually presents herself as a young girl.

 It was adapted into a 26-episode anime television series, followed by two OVA sequels: Haré+Guu DELUXE and Haré+Guu FINAL.

 Plot

 Haré+Guu opens with a pregnant Weda leaving her home in an unnamed city.

 It then flashes forward to the present where Haré is a typical boy living in an unnamed village in an unidentified jungle with his lazy mother Weda.
 On his way back from his errand of fetching bananas, a large dark being overtakes him.
 Scared, he runs back to the house where his mom has decided to have a new guest, a cute girl named Guu.

 The next morning, Haré wakes up to find Guu a completely different person who is no longer cute, social, or energetic.
 No one seems to notice the change.
 Guu mostly remains quiet and ignorant of things while Haré has to show her around and explain things.
 Haré notices Guu likes to eat things.
 She swallows Haré but, instead of dying, he is taken to another world in Guu's stomach.
 There he meets Seiichi and Tomoyo, a couple who has accepted their fate in Guu's stomach.
 After Guu spits Haré out, she accompanies him to school where she meets all of Haré's schoolmates (whom she swallows and spits back out) and the village elder (whose chest hair she rips out).

 The school receives a new doctor named Dr. Clive who came from the city and turns out to be Haré's long-lost dad.
 Most of the other characters start developing personalities and eccentricities of their own.
 Guu goes from being silent to being extremely cynical and sarcastic towards Haré and the others.
 She starts being more antagonistic towards Haré.
 Guu starts causing shenanigans around the jungle that are meant to keep her amused (like holding a contest for Weda).
 She adds another resident to her stomach world, Miss Hiroko Yamada, and shows an adult form that she uses to defend Haré.
 Another person who appears is Dama, a hairdresser from the next village over who obsesses over her long-lost husband with white hair that she mistakes Dr. Clive for.

 Bel and Asio, two servants who worked for Weda in her past life, visit the jungle.
 They claim that they are on vacation and wanted to see their old master.
 They relieve Haré of his chores around the house and Haré enjoys having to do less work.